Menu

 Cape Disappointment Lighthouse.

-After Thursday’s long drive, I was eager to get my legs moving, so Hudson and I hit the beach Friday morning for some frisbee time and then met my friends to walk from the campground to the Cape Disappointment Lighthouse.
-Unfortunately there aren’t any trails from the campground back to the entrance of the State Park, but it’s a short 1 mile road walk.
+After Thursday’s long drive, I was eager to get my legs moving.
+Hudson and I hit the beach Friday morning for some frisbee time and then met my friends to walk from the campground to the Cape Disappointment Lighthouse.
+There aren’t any trails from the campground back to the entrance of the State Park but it’s a short one mile road walk.

 From near the park entrance around Waikiki Beach, a trail leads steeply uphill about a half mile to the Lewis and Clark Interpretive Center and the nearby Battery Harvey Allen, built sometime in 1904-1905 as part of the Harbor Defense of the Columbia.